Vinz2008/C./docs/compiler.md

 **-verbose-std-build** : make the build of the standard library verbose

-**-no-delete-import-file** : make the compiler not delete the temporary file with imports replaced with externs

 **-no-gc** : make the compiler not add the functions for garbage collection

 **-no-imports** : desactivate imports in the compiler